 Food recall role in consumer safety.

-Everything You Need to Know About Food Recall: Causes, Types, and Prevention
+Everything You Need to Know About Food Recalls: Causes, Classes, and Key Statistics

 What is a Food Recall

-A food recall occurs when a distributor or a manufacturer removes a given food from sale voluntarily or at the request of the FDA (or another responsible governmental agency) due to safety concerns.
+A food recall occurs when a distributor or a manufacturer removes a given food from sale voluntarily or at the request of the FDA or USDA (or another responsible governmental agency) due to safety concerns.
+Understanding what is a food recall, and how it differs from a public health alert or market withdrawal is essential for both consumers and food businesses.

 • Meat